stnikola13/stnikola13/README.md

 - 🔭 I’m currently working on multiple projects!

-- 🌱 I’m learning JavaScript.
+- 🌱 I’m learning cloud technologies at the moment.

 - 🤍 I like programming simple games.